What are Doom Boxes? The TikTok organization trend is not as bad as it sounds

 What are Doom Boxes?

-Doom Boxes – whether created accidentally or on purpose – are a space to stash items together with the intention of organizing them later.
-Most Doom Boxes though remain in use for years to come, and they become the go-to storage place for old receipts, spare parts, and memorabilia.
-They become an interim storage method and might be part of an intial attempt to organize a bedroom, office or living space.
+Doom Boxes — whether created accidentally or on purpose — are a space to stash items together with the intention of organizing them later.
+While they may be part of an initial attempt to organize a bedroom, office, or living room, most Doom Boxes end up being used for years and years, and become the go-to storage place for old receipts, spare parts, and memorabilia.

 @outcry_orange (opens in new tab)